ahmedopolis/NLP-Article-Analyzer-Web-Tool/README.md

 ![Application Logo](images/NLP-web-tool-blue.svg)
 ![Api Logo](images/Aylien-api-brightgreen.svg)
 </br>
 The herein repository host the necessary assets for a NLP web tool called "Alfred NLP Analyzer".
 It consists of an application enabling users to conduct sentimental analysis on text found in a given URL.
-The data analysis process is conducted by Aylien's NLP data pipeline accessed via its api.
+The data analysis process is conducted by Meaningcloud's NLP data pipeline accessed via its api.

 ## Table of Content